JAAlperin/hass-bardolph/README.md

 # Installation instructions

-- In HACS Settings, add "JAAlperin/hass-bardolph" as an "Integration" Custom Repository.
-Then install it.
+- In HACS, install it.
 - In lieu of HACS, copy the contents of `custom_components/bardolph/` to `<your config dir>/custom_components/bardolph/`.
 - Add the following to your `configuration.yaml`: